 Episodes of physical and emotional abuse can be used to establish physical and mental cruelty in order to file for divorce.

 You do not have to suffer through constant arguments, bickering or abuse in your marriage.
 A lawyer versed in family law can offer options to help you.
-Separation and divorce offer you a means of escaping from a physically or emotionally unhealthy relationship regardless of the reasons behind the failure of the marriage.
+Separation and divorce offer you a means of escaping from a physically or emotionally unhealthy relationship.
+This can be done regardless of the reasons behind the failure of the marriage.
 Contact a family lawyer now for advice and guidance.